awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-config-aggregationauthorization.md

 ### Ref<a name="aws-resource-config-aggregationauthorization-ref"></a>

-When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the ARN of the AggregationAuthorization, for example:
+When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the Arn of the AggregationAuthorization, for example:

 ```
 arn:aws:config:us-east-1:123456789012:aggregation-authorization/987654321012/us-west-2